Tours for Your Students

 Arrival time and procedure

-Unload students in front of the Museum on Reverend Abraham Woods, Jr. Boulevard (formerly 8th Avenue North) across from Linn Park.
+Please unload all buses in front of the Museum on Reverend Abraham Woods, Jr. Boulevard (formerly 8th Avenue North) across from Linn Park.

 Accessibility and special needs